PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

-Shapes the analysis does not model cause detection to decline (no certificate): a BID/``gate_mulinput`` atom, a subquery the flattening pre-pass cannot inline (an *aggregating* view, a set-operation / ``UNION`` view, a correlated or ``LATERAL`` subquery), or a flattened conjunction that is genuinely non-hierarchical (the H-query ``R(x),S(x,y),T(y)``).
+Shapes the analysis does not model cause detection to decline (no certificate): a BID/``gate_mulinput`` atom, a subquery the flattening pre-pass cannot inline (an *aggregating* view, a correlated or ``LATERAL`` subquery, or a ``UNION`` outside the certifiable group-over-``UNION ALL`` shape), or a flattened conjunction that is genuinely non-hierarchical (the H-query ``R(x),S(x,y),T(y)``).
 A malformed ``C``-prefixed payload fails to parse and is treated as an inert annotation.
 In every case evaluation falls back to the normal chain and stays correct.
-These declines -- and the positive cases (self-joins, non-integer key columns, deterministic-relation filters, single- and multi-relation SPJ views, views-over-views) -- are covered by ``test/sql/safe_query_inversion_free.sql``.
+These declines -- and the positive cases (self-joins, non-integer key columns, deterministic-relation filters, single- and multi-relation SPJ views, views-over-views, and set-semantics ``UNION``\ s including overlapping ones) -- are covered by ``test/sql/safe_query_inversion_free.sql``.

 .. _adding-new-probability-method: